 But we all start at different spots, with different incomes and scenarios.
-Even if I am reading a story about someone who makes much more than I do, I'm sure there are things I can learn.
+Even if I am reading a story about someone who makes much more than I do, I'm sure I can learn things.

 The point isn't to try to invalidate other people's experiences.
 Sure, maybe they had certain things easier.

 But what matters to me is what I can start doing in my own life.
 This does a few things:

 - Helps prevent the need always to compare yourself with others